-This is how you make Instant Pot hard boiled eggs in bulk and the secrets to the best deviled eggs in town.
+This is how you make Instant Pot hard boiled eggs in bulk and the secret to the best deviled eggs in town.
 How long to cook eggs in your pressure cooker to get the perfect yolk for your favorite appetizer and the best hard boiled eggs to snack on too.
-Tips and tricks on how we do it.

 Deviled eggs are specific to everyone of course but this is the best way to make deviled eggs in my opinion: